danadalis/LEMH-Server/README.md

 sudo apt-get update && apt-get install hhvm -y sudo /usr/share/hhvm/install_fastcgi.sh
 ```
 *NOTE: `install_fastcgi.sh` can be flaky sometimes and may not work.
-Instead, add `include hhvm.conf;` to your domain.com.conf files.
+If it gives you an error, simply add `include hhvm.conf;` to 'yourdomain.com.conf'.
 Our config already reflects that step.*
 ```
 sudo service hhvm restart
 sudo service nginx restart